Corona station (Edmonton)

-Corona station is an Edmonton Light Rail Transit station in Edmonton, Alberta, Canada.
+Corona station is an Edmonton LRT station in Edmonton, Alberta, Canada.
 It serves both the Capital Line and the Metro Line.
 It is an underground station located beneath Jasper Avenue between 107 Street and 108 Street.
 It is the closest station to NorQuest College.

 History

 Corona station was opened in June 1983 along with Bay station when the LRT system was extended by 0.8 km beneath Jasper Avenue from Central station.
 The station was named after the Corona Hotel which was located on the current site of First Edmonton Place, an office tower directly above the station.
 The station and First Edmonton Place both opened in 1983.

 Corona station was the southern terminus of the LRT line prior to the opening of Grandin station in September 1989.